 Erik was on the second floor at the Narita Hilton for his school's graduation which was to end at 3:00pm.
 The hotel was evacuated with limited panic.
 The bus which was to take the students and staff back to school wasn't able to leave until around 4:00 pm, so they all just waited outside.
 Some students are from the hardest hit areas, so there was quite a bit of anxiousness.
 The bus made it back to school around 4:45, and there was a joyous family reunion soon after that.

 Our building has sustained exterior damage, but we are assured that there is no structural damage.
 The picture below is from the ground floor.
 There are a number of places on the building that have similar damage.
 Because of the frequent aftershocks, we spent the first night in an evacuation shelter.
-There are so many aftershocks that we feel like we are moving even when we aren't.
-It's as if our equilibrium has been affected.
+There

 At this time, rolling blackouts are happening, but we have not been affected yet.
 All of the classes at Erik's school have been canceled this week.
 There is no gasoline available, the supermarkets are bought out of many Japanese staples (rice & instant noodles).
 We have stocked up a bit on diapers and dry food that we do not need to cook.
 The nuclear power plants that are a cause of concern are about 120 miles or 200 kilometers away.
 The public is being encouraged to stay inside as much as possible.
 Life here is a little uncertain, but we know God is in control and this is just one more sign pointing to His soon return.
 Please continue to pray for us and Japan.